Album: 1000 Hands

 Recorded and mixed by Brown at Solar Studio, Orlando, FL

-Additional recording by Gary Barlough at Conway Recording Hollywood, CA
+Additional recording by Gary Barlough at Conway Recording Hollywood,

 Mastered by Bernie Grundman